What’s not to love about Statistics New Zealand? Here are a few things they do that I like:

 Yearbook collection: 1893–2010 The New Zealand Official Yearbook from 1893 to 2010

 5. Do some nice infographics.
-The latest (issued this week) is an infographic celebrating 120 years of women’s suffrage in New Zealand (on September 19, 2013) created in partnership with the Ministry of Women’s Affairs.
+An early one celebrates 120 years of women’s suffrage in New Zealand (September 19, 2013) and was created in partnership with the Ministry of Women’s Affairs.
 It points out, among other things, that the average number of children a woman had in 1893 was 5, in 1953 it was 4, and in 2013 it’s 2.

 The graphic also lists notable firsts for women holding Government positions.
-Most recently, congratulations are in order for Liz MacPherson who has this year become New Zealand’s first woman Government Statistician.
+Among them now is Liz MacPherson, who in 2013 become New Zealand’s first woman Government Statistician.